Malus Domestica Greensleeves Full Standard Apple Tree

 The Malus Domestica Greensleeves tree is easy to grow and produces an abundance of juicy, yellow apples.
-It is partially self-fertile so you don’t have to worry about planting two trees to attain fruit.
+This is a partially self-fertile fruit tree so you don’t have to worry about planting two trees to attain the fruit.
 However, with a suitable pollinator nearby the tree produces even more apples each year.

-Malus Domestica Greensleeves fruit is considered an optimum blend of sweet and acidic flavours.
-The apples are crisp and crunchy with ample juice.
+Malus Domestica Greensleeves fruit is considered an optimum blend of sweet and acidic flavors.
+The apples are crisp and crunchy with apple juice.
 The middle lacks the woodiness that many apple varieties have, so the Greensleeves’ apples are good to almost the last bite.

 The Greensleeves apple tree is relatively easy to grow and tolerates a wide array of soil types.
 When first planted it appreciates evenly moist soil.
 It grows best in full sunlight to partial shade.